FlightControl-Master/slate/source/includes/Functional.Spawn.md

 -- NATO Tank Platoons invading Gori.
 -- Choose between 3 different zones for each new SPAWN the Group to be executed, regardless of the zone type.
 ```
+This method provides the functionality to randomize the spawning of the Groups at a given list of zones of different types.

 <h4> Parameters </h4>
 * [SPAWN](#spawn-class-)